 Derivatives are not to be used for speculative purposes.
-Furthermore, restrictions are in place with each investment manager to limit the overall extent of derivatives usage and exposure to certain types of derivatives.
+Furthermore, restrictions are in place with RLAM to limit the overall extent of derivatives usage and exposure to certain types of derivatives.

 Derivative contracts are included in the financial statements at fair value.